antonioru/beautiful-react-hooks/docs/useDragEvents.md

 ### Draggable attribute:

-The second argument of `useDragEvents` defines whether to set the `draggable` attribute to the target element.
+the second parameter determines whether the target element should have the `draggable` attribute set.
 By default, this is set to `true`.

 **Please note**: